homer0/wootils/README.md

 | `test`     | Runs the project unit tests.         |
 | `todo`     | Lists all the pending to-do's.       |

+### Repository hooks

+I use [`husky`](https://yarnpkg.com/package/husky) to automatically install the repository hooks so the code will be tested and linted before any commit and the dependencies updated after every merge.

+The configuration is on the `husky` property of the `package.json` and the hooks' files are on `./utils/hooks`.

 ### Testing

 I use [Jest](https://facebook.github.io/jest/) to test the project.